JantonioFC/gestor360V6/replit.md

 Gestor 360 is a modern document management application built with a full-stack TypeScript architecture.
 The application serves as a personal knowledge management system with Markdown editing capabilities, folder organization, and a specialized Kanban view for project management.
 It combines the functionality of note-taking apps like Obsidian with the clarity of Notion, featuring a clean dark theme interface.

-**Status**: ✅ Fully functional and tested by user (July 11, 2025)
+**Status**: ✅ Web application fully functional, Electron implementation complete and ready for local deployment (July 11, 2025)

 ## Recent Changes

-- **July 11, 2025**: Successfully implemented complete Gestor 360 application
+- **July 11, 2025**: Successfully converted web application to Electron desktop app
-  - Fixed JavaScript errors in MarkdownEditor component (document.addEventListener issue)
-  - Fixed React warning for read-only checkboxes in markdown preview
+  - Completed Electron.js integration for local desktop functionality
+  - Created main process (electron/main.js) with IPC handlers for file operations
+  - Implemented secure preload script for frontend-backend communication
+  - Added local file system integration with Git version control
+  - Created electron-adapter.ts for dual web/desktop operation
+  - Configured electron-builder for Linux and Windows 11 distribution
+  - Added proper iconography and application metadata
+  - Implemented auto-initialization of documents directory in user's home folder
+  - Added real-time file watching with chokidar for external file changes
-  - User confirmed application is working correctly with document creation and editing
+  - User can now run application locally with complete privacy
-  - All core features tested and functional: sidebar navigation, document templates, markdown editor with live preview, auto-save

 ## User Preferences

 Preferred communication style: Simple, everyday language in Spanish.
+Application requirements: Local desktop application (Electron.js), compatible with Linux and Windows 11, documents stored in GitHub repository as Markdown files for privacy.

 ## System Architecture